 There are generally 10-14 tables of hard fought but friendly bridge all under the auspices of the EBU.
 Visitors always welcome - we are not hosted but given some notice a partner can usually be found.

-Peter Williamson is very kindly putting together a the history of the club.
-Peter is the last playing founder of the original club.
+Peter Williamson has very kindly put together the history of the club.
+Peter is one of the last playing founders of the original club.

 Success at the Warboys Competition with Robert Eliot with A. Partner won the A - list comp and Jon Ward with A. Partner won the B/C list competition very well done chaps.
 With an honourable mention to Marcia Levan-Harris and John McCoy who netted a second place in the B/C list.